augustine-tran/seguir-notify/readme.md

        +---+    +---+    +---+    +---+
 ```

 Now, here is where you hope that you receive your notification, and click on it to come back and visit the site.
-If you do this, then you are moved back into bucket one (a new bucket 24 hours from now).
+If you do this, then you are moved back into a new 'bucket one' (which is a bucket 1 day from when you view your feed).

 ```